-Instead of a green smoothie only diet, I recommend that you add green smoothies to a whole foods diet as a way to lose weight.
-If you are new to smoothies, you’ll probably have a hard time consuming them in sufficient size and calories to make a meal and meet your daily calorie needs.
+Instead of a green smoothie only diet, I recommend that you add green smoothies to a plant-based, whole foods diet as a way to lose weight.
+If you are new to green smoothies, you’ll probably have a hard time consuming them in sufficient size and calories to make a meal and meet your daily calorie needs.

-If you were to drink three, 16-20 ounce green smoothies in a day, you’d be lucky to break 800 calories for the day, which is a starvation diet.
+If you were to drink three, 16-20 ounce green smoothies in a day, you’d be lucky to get 800 calories for the day, which is a starvation diet.
 Starving yourself is not an effective way to lose weight because your body will hold onto fat and lower metabolism to keep you alive.
 Drinking 16-ounce green smoothies in place of meals could set you up for a serious calorie deficit and nutritional deficiencies over time.

 A Better Way To Lose Weight

-I know losing weight can be frustrating.
+I know that losing weight can be frustrating.
 I’ve been there.
 I’ve done almost every diet you can think of and none of them ever gave me long term results.
 Instead of focusing on a temporary weight loss diet, you need to change the way you think about food and make long term lifestyle changes.

 Tracy Russell is the creator of RESET 28: A 28-Day Program For Energy, Weight Loss & A Healthy Glow, and founder of Incredible Smoothies.
 She has been helping people take control of their health and well being with green smoothies, a whole foods diet, and fitness since 2009.